Wood species

 source: wood-database.com

-The cross-section through the pine trunk highlights the difference between sapwood and heartwood very well.
+The cross-section through the pine trunk shows very well the difference between sapwood and heartwood.
 The sapwood is pale yellow to white, while the heartwood is light reddish brown.
-The fibre is straight, with uniform texture.
-Resiniferous canals are uniform and evenly distributed, and the transition from early to late wood is abrupt, but the colour difference between them is not very great.
-Tracheid diameter is medium to wide.
+The fiber is straight with a uniform texture.
+The resin canals are uniform and evenly distributed, and the transition from early to latewood is abrupt, but the color difference between them is not very great.
+The tracheid diameter is medium to large.

-Pine wood is resilient and has an average density of 550 kg/m³ and is considered to be a fairly hard wood.
-However, it has a medium to low durability and is not rot-resistant.
+Pine wood is resilient and has an average density of 550 kg/m³ and is considered a fairly hard wood.
+Its durability is medium to low, however, and it is not rot-resistant.
 Specific treatments increase resistance to external factors, treated pine can be used for outdoor projects.
-Although it shrinks quite a lot to variations in humidity, it does not crack or warp.
-It does, however, scratch easily and marks remain on the surface even after light knocks.
-It is easily worked by hand and mechanically, glued and finished without any problems.
-When machined it gives off a pleasant resin smell.
-It shows many knots on the surface which can sometimes be disturbing.
+Although it shrinks quite a lot with variations in humidity, it does not crack or warp.
+It scratches easily, however, and marks remain on the surface even after light knocks.
+It is easy to work by hand and mechanically, glues and finishes smoothly.
+When processed it has a pleasant resin odor.
+It has many knots on the surface which can sometimes be annoying.

 pine wood